jacksingleton/security-tasks/tooling/dependencyChecker/README.md

   your application due to publicly disclosed security vulnerabilities.

 ## Why is it needed?
-* Up to 90% of many applications consist of third party components.
+* Up to 90% of many applications are comprised of third party components.
 * Applications often inadvertently introduce vulnerabilities by failing to update components in a timely manner or by pulling in outdated components with vulnerabilities.